KipropAmos/KipropAmos-Moringa_Data_Science_Core_Module2_W6_Independent_Project_2022_04/README.md

+# Predicting football matches score and results using ML

 This project  is aimed at creating a prediction model that can determine home team goals, away team goals and result of a football matches.

 Linear regression and polynomial regression ,models are employed in an attempt to predict home and away team goals